The Healing (R)evolution – from Science to Social Impact

 This educational program will be submitted to the CA Acupuncture Board and NCCAOM for PDA Points.

-from organizations accredited by the ACCME.
+Chiropractors, Naturopathic Doctors, Nurses, Nurse Midwives, Nurse Practitioners: Most State Bureaus, Boards or credentialing centers accept AMA PRA Category 1 Credits™ from organizations accredited by the ACCME.
 Providers should check with their state board regarding use of CME credit.
-ND Pharmacy credits pending approval with the California Association of Naturopathic Doctors (CNDA).

-This educational program has been submitted to the Commission on Dietetic Registration and is pending approval.
+Dieticians: This educational program has been submitted to the Commission on Dietetic Registration and is pending approval.

-The American Academy of Physician Assistants.
+PAs: The American Academy of Physician Assistants.

-California State Board of Pharmacy.
+Pharmacists: California State Board of Pharmacy.

-The Board of Psychology (for renewal).
+Psychologists: The Board of Psychology (for renewal).

-The CEC Continuing Education Panel has approved this course for a maximum of 40.00 Contact Hours and has determined it meets the requirements set by the Physical Therapy Board of California.
+PTs: The CEC Continuing Education Panel has approved this course for a maximum of 40.00 Contact Hours and has determined it meets the requirements set by the Physical Therapy Board of California.

 This course may be supported, in part, by educational grants from industry, in accordance with ACCME accreditation Standards for Commercial Support.
-Appropriate acknowledgement will be given to all supporters at the time of the educational activity.
+Appropriate acknowledgment will be given to all supporters at the time of the educational activity.

 Cultural and Linguistic Competency

 This activity is in compliance with California Assembly Bill 1195 which requires that all CME activities including a patient care element include curriculum addressing the topic of cultural and linguistic competency.
-The intent of this bill is to ensure that health care professionals are able to meet the cultural and linguistic concerns of a diverse patient population through effective and appropriate professional development.
+The intent of this bill is to ensure that healthcare professionals are able to meet the cultural and linguistic concerns of a diverse patient population through effective and appropriate professional development.
 Cultural and linguistic competency was incorporated into the planning of this activity.